-In June 2013, we issued 0.75% convertible senior notes due July 15, 2018 (2018 Notes) with a principal amount of \$350.0 million.
-Concurrently, we issued 1.50% convertible senior notes due July 15, 2020 (2020 Notes) with a principal amount of \$250.0 million (together with the 2018 Notes, referred to as the Notes).
+In June 2013, we issued 0.75% convertible senior notes due July 15, 2018 (2018 Notes) with a principal amount of \$350 million.
+Concurrently, we issued 1.50% convertible senior notes due July 15, 2020 (2020 Notes) with a principal amount of \$250 million (together with the 2018 Notes, referred to as the Notes).
 In accounting for the Notes, we separated them into liability and equity components.
-The carrying amount of the liability component was calculated by measuring the fair value of a similar liability that does not have an associated convertible feature.
-The carrying amount of the equity component representing the conversion option was determined by deducting the fair value of the liability component from the par value of the Notes as a whole.
-This difference represents a debt discount that is amortized to interest expense over the terms of the Notes.
-The equity component is not remeasured as long as it continues to meet the conditions for equity classification.
+The carrying amount of the liability components were calculated by measuring the fair value of a similar liability that does not have an associated convertible feature.
+The carrying amount of the equity components representing the conversion options were determined by deducting the fair value of the liability component from the par value of the Notes as a whole.
+These differences represent debt discounts that are amortized to interest expense over the terms of the Notes.
+The equity components are not remeasured as long as they continue to meet the conditions for equity classification.
 In accounting for the issuance costs related to the Notes, we allocated the total amount incurred to the liability and equity components.
 Issuance costs attributable to the liability components are being amortized to expense over the respective terms of the Notes, and issuance costs attributable to the equity components were netted with the respective equity component in additional paid-in capital.